 - Sensory Feedback Systems

 - Schofield JS, Dawson MR, Carey JP, Hebert JS, 2014.
-“Characterizing the effects of amplitude, frequency and limb position on vibration induced movement illusions: Implications in sensory-motor rehabilitation.”, Technology and Health Care.
-2014. [in press, accepted Nov.
-2014]
+“Characterizing the effects of amplitude, frequency and limb position on vibration induced movement illusions: Implications in sensory-motor rehabilitation.“, Technology and Health Care.
+2015, Jan; 23(2): 129–41.

 - M.R.
 Dawson, C. Sherstan, J.P.
 Carey, J.S.
 Hebert, P.M.
-Pilarski, “Development of the Bento Arm: An Improved Robotic Arm for Myoelectric Training and Research,” MEC14: Myoelectric Controls Symposium, Fredericton, New Brunswick, August 18-22, 2014
+Pilarski, “Development of the Bento Arm: An Improved Robotic Arm for Myoelectric Training and Research,” MEC14: Myoelectric Controls Symposium, Fredericton, New Brunswick, August 18-22, 2014.
+(Preprint PDF)

 - J.S.
 Hebert, K.M.
 Chan, M.R.
 Dawson, “Comparative Sensory Outcomes for Three Transhumeral Targeted Reinnervation Cases”.
 MEC14: Myoelectric Controls Symposium, Fredericton, New Brunswick, August 18-22, 2014.